 Luckily, you can improve your video completion rate (and earn more watch time) by building this objective into your video creation process:

-- Start strong and incorporate a “hook” into the introduction your video
+- Start strong and incorporate a “hook” into the introduction of your video.

 Beyond having a focused premise for your YouTube channel—which is arguably the most important factor—some other ways you can make it easier for viewers to watch more of your content include: